Nau mai, haere mai ki Te Wāhanga Mātauranga | Playcentre Education.

 While a few students will consume some fees free credits doing some or all of the Playcentre Education programme that they receive at no cost the vast majority of parents who are not fees free eligible (numbering in the thousands) also receive the courses at no cost even though they are not fees free eligible.
 This supports not only their Playcentre journey but their own parenting and for newly resident immigrants provides help with parenting and settling into a new culture in supportive environment.

 Fees free consumption is reported to TEC monthly – In 2020 of 2300 students who studied with Playcentre education only 1 consumed fees free eligibility credits (and only 10 credits).
+In 2021 five students consumed a total of 40 fees free credits between them.

 When you enrol in the Playcentre Education Programme and submit a written assessment in a module your enrolment is confirmed and is subsidised by the government through Tertiary Education Commission (TEC) funding.
 The amount of funding is related to the credit value of the course or module.
 The TEC records the credit value of any courses that you have enrolled in with any government funded tertiary provider regardless of whether or not you paid fees to study.
 The information is linked to your National Student Number.
 The credit value of Playcentre courses that have been funded by the TEC will consume fees free entitlement.
-These credits will count towards the 120 credit limit for those who were first year tertiary students in 2018 or 2019 or 2020 or 2021 and to the 60 credit limit for students who have studied prior to 2018 – This includes individuals who were not first year tertiary students in 2018 or 2019 or 2020 or 2021.
+These credits will count towards the 120 credit limit for those who were first year tertiary students in 2018 or 2019 or 2020 or 2021 or 2022 and to the 60 credit limit for students who have studied prior to 2018 – This includes individuals who were not first year tertiary students in 2018 or 2019 or 2020 or 2021.
 Note: Unconsumed entitlement is carried forward and can be used in future years.

 An Example: The Playcentre Introductory Award is made up of two 5 credit modules.
 Therefore, once you have submitted an assessment in B401 Playcentre Education will have been funded for that module and regardless of whether you complete the module after that point a consumption of 5 credits fees free entitlement will have occurred.
 Doing the PIA will consume 10 credits of your 120 credit (first year students) or 10 credits of your 60 credit (adult students) fees free entitlement.
 The whole NZ Certificate in ECE and Care L4 is 60 credits.